15 Hardboiled/American Crime Essentials

 The Father Brown stories by G. K. Chesterton (beginning 1911) These are even weirder.
 High literary value.

 The Murder of Roger Ackroyd Agatha Christie (1926) Christie’s vast canon is a bit inconsistent but she is undeniably the greatest deceiver of all time.
-Nobody else snaps the puzzle pieces together at the end quite like she does.
+Nobody else snaps the puzzle pieces together quite like she does.
 The Murder of Roger Ackroyd justifies its fabled reputation.
 Other truly great Christie titles include And Then There Were None, The ABC Murders, The Body in the Library, Five Little Pigs, Curtain, and The Pale Horse.
 Despite a good solution, the famous Murder on the Orient Express loses momentum with endless alibi-checking in the middle of the book, a common fault of “Golden Age” puzzle mysteries.
 (DTM: Agatha at 125.)

 The Nine Tailors Dorothy L. Sayers (1934) The perfect gentleman detective Lord Peter Wimsey is a shade annoying — partly because Sayers never makes fun of Wimsey the way that Christie does of Hercule Poirot and Jane Marple — but the glorious bells in The Nine Tailors are reason enough to include this masterful book on any list of great mysteries.